-Registration for the winter and springs sessions is now closed.
+Registration for the upcoming sessions is now closed.
 Please join the waitlist to be notified about registration details for future sessions.

 This three-part training series focuses on the foundations of public health and health equity.
 Each 2.5-hour session is grounded in one of the three Public Health Core Functions – Assessment, Policy Development, and Assurance – as they relate to health equity and to the 10 Essential Public Health Services.
 Through interactive activities and tools, learners will explore practical applications of this framework to their role, organization, and community.
 This training will also help people who are new to the field of public health better understand their organization’s role within the larger US public health system.